ASU-EGR314-2025-S-302/EGR314-2025-S-302/docs/charts.md

 >To work as a team and design a set of individual circuit boards that can communicate with each other via UART to create a museum-like exhibit that a user can interact with.

 ##Product Mission Statement
->To provide a simple and fun game for students in grades K-12 that demonstrates the STEM principle that the pressure of a substance is inversely proportional to the volume.
+>To provide a simple and fun game for students in grades K-6 that demonstrates how hardware can be used to interact with digital systems.

 ##Communication